-On the alternative side, others who are overwhelmed by the complexity of other software solutions like Excel, Quickbooks, Xero, or Netsuite, might find a big relief from Freshbooks.
+On the alternative side, others who are overwhelmed by the complexity of other software solutions like Excel, Quickbooks, or others, and might find a big relief from Freshbooks.
 Many of the user reviews suggest ease of use being it’s #1 benefit.

 FreshBooks Review Playlist

 Here’s a playlist of Freshbooks Video Reviews, so you can see what it’s like and what others think of it: